kristoferfannar/ultimate_spotify_playlist/README.md

 3.

-Allow your Project to gain access to some scopes within your account by running:
+Generate a spotify token and add it to your `.env`:

 ```bash
 python tokens.py
 ```

-This will also create an access token, which will be placed in your `.env`.
-It only lasts an hour, so make sure to periodically execute this program periodically.
+The token only lasts an hour, so make sure to execute this program periodically.

 4.